-None of the employees of the company were in receipt of remuneration of more than Rs.120 lakhs during the year or Rs.8.50 lakhs per month during any part of the said year.
-Accordingly, disclosure as required under Section 197(12) of the Act read with Rule 5(2) of the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014 and same is not applicable to the Company.
-However, disclosure is given under the Annexure-5, forming part of this report.
+Further, none of the employees of the company were in receipt of remuneration of more than Rs.120 lakhs during the year or Rs.8.50 lakhs per month during any part of the said year.

 24. Corporate Governance

 A separate section on Corporate Governance forming part of the Board' Report along with the Certificate from the Auditors of the Company confirming compliance of Corporate Governance norms as stipulated in Regulation 34 of the SEBI (LODR) Regulations 2015 is included in the Annual Report